Gronis/OpenEcs/README.md

 <img src="img/componentmask_version_vector.png"/>

 Each component is handled by a component manager, which is basically a memory pool.
-The chunk size for a component manager's memory pool is <i>64 * s</i>, where <i>s</i> is the size of the component for the component manager.
+The chunk size for a component manager's memory pool is <i>64 * s</i> bytes, where <i>s</i> is the size of the component for the component manager.
 The number 64 is there because one chunk should at least fit on one or more cachelines in memory.
 There is no point in making it larger, and smaller reduces performance.
 Just as the versions, each component is located at the index for its entity ID.

 <img src="img/component_memory_pool.png"/>

 The EntityManager allocates memory for each entity to have every component.
 This might sound stupid, but once memory is allocated, not using it does not cost any cpu time, and we still want the opportunity to add any component to an entity.
 However it's not cheap to load memory into the cpu.
 Therefore, the EntityManager tries to put "similar" entities together in memory when they are created.
-More how to do this can be read in the Performance section.
+More about this can be read in the Performance section.